 - Improve competitiveness by understanding how to differentiate product and service delivery.

-- Improve effectiveness of customer interactions in the customer’s life cycle journey.
+- Improve the effectiveness of customer interactions in the customer’s life cycle journey.

-- Improve quality of the total customer experience.
+- Improve the quality of the total customer experience.

 - Increase service quality and productivity to meet customer expectations and demands.

-- Obtain strategic insight about how to attract new and retain existing customers.
+- Obtain strategic insight into how to attract new and retain existing customers.